grenaud/gargammel/README.md

 If you use gargammel.pl or deamSim, you can speficiy deamination/damage using either:

 1. Use Briggs model parametes (see Briggs, Adrian W., et al. "Patterns of damage in genomic DNA sequences from a Neandertal."
 Proceedings of the National Academy of Sciences 104.37 (2007): 14616-14621.)

+2. Use a misincorporation matrix computed by mapDamage (https://ginolhac.github.io/mapDamage).
+This matrix is in the results directory created by mapDamage and is called "misincorporation.txt".
+There are 2 examples of such files:

+    examplesMapDamage/results_LaBrana/misincorporation.txt
+    examplesMapDamage/results_Ust_Ishim/misincorporation.txt

+The first is from a  double-stranded library and the second a single-stranded one.
+To use either, you can use the wrapper script or deamSim as such:

+    -mapdamage examplesMapDamage/results_LaBrana/misincorporation.txt double
+    -mapdamage examplesMapDamage/results_Ust_Ishim/misincorporation.txt single

-2. Specify a matrix of deamination rates, we use the following format, the first line is the header:
+3. Specify a matrix of deamination rates, we use the following format, the first line is the header:

     	A->C	A->G	A->T	C->A	C->G	C->T	G->A	G->C	G->T	T->A	T->C	T->G
     	pos	rate_{A->C}	rate_{A->G}	rate_{A->T}	rate_{C->A}	rate_{C->G}	rate_{C->T}	rate_{G->A}	rate_{G->C}	rate_{G->T}	rate_{T->A}	rate_{T->C}	rate_{T->G}